yext/search-core/docs/answers-core.appliedqueryfilter.filter.md

 ## AppliedQueryFilter.filter property

-The filter applied to the query results
+The filter applied to the query results.

 <b>Signature:</b>